-One of the earliest experiments with RED was reported in [26] and gives the results of live testing with a RED implementation in a router ahead of a bottleneck DS3 link in a transcontinental network.
-These tests were conducted with a small number of continuously sending high-bandwidth TCP connections.
-Total throughput of the TCP connections was the priqlen The maximum number of packets that can be enqueued. min {th} Queue length threshold for triggering probabilistic drops. max {th} Queue length threshold for triggering forced drops. w q Weighting factor for the average queue length computation. max p The maximum probability of performing an early drop.
+The original RED paper [12] presented analysis and several simulations to show the results of RED usage and develop qlen The maximum number of packets that can be enqueued. min{th} Queue length threshold for triggering probabilistic drops. max {th} Queue length threshold for triggering forced drops.
+W_q Weighting factor for the average queue length computation. max_p The maximum probability of performing an early drop.